 Safety Initiatives for Wilderness Living

+Every Expanse Wilderness student is first screened and approved for appropriateness by our admissions committee.
+In addition, they are given a pre-admittance zoom interview.
 As a leader in wilderness therapy, our team at Expanse is committed to operating under the highest safety standards in the industry.
 Our success over the years has largely been due to the fact that we adhere to very strict rules of engagement, both for our staff and our students.